 To file on your behalf, the designated agent must file your petition and paperwork in-person with your filing officer during the declaration period.
-The designated agent must also use an electronic device that allows you and the filing officer to hear and see each other (e.g., Skype, Facetime).
+The designated agent must also use an electronic device that allows you and the filing officer to hear and see each other (Facetime).

-What fees do I need to pay?
+Do I need to pay any